New temporary agricultural project at the Hippodrome site

 MONTRÉAL, Aug.
-9, 2019 /CNW Telbec/ - Today, the borough of Côte-des-Neiges–Notre-Dame-de-Grâce is announcing the establishment of a temporary urban agriculture project to encourage citizen participation and sustainable development.
-The demolition of the old buildings and stables at the site of the former Hippodrome has been completed for several weeks, and temporary activities are already in place.
+14, 2019 /CNW Telbec/ - Today, the borough of Côte-des-Neiges–Notre-Dame-de-Grâce is announcing the establishment of a temporary urban agriculture project to encourage citizen participation and sustainable development.
+The demolition of old buildings and stables at the site of the former Hippodrome has been completed for several weeks, and temporary activities are underway.

 In April, the borough partnered with organizations working in the domain of urban agriculture and food security in order to successfully carry out this project.
-The Société environnementale de CDN (SOCENV), MultiCaf community cafeteria, and The Depot Community Food Centre are receiving funding of $52,500 to implement the temporary urban agriculture project, which will run until in November 2019.
-The Société de verdissement du Montréal métropolitain (SOVERDI) received $30,250 to organize tree nursery activities on the site with volunteers, including the maintenance of trees to be planted in the borough and elsewhere in the city.
-Over the next three years, the permanent planting 600 trees will be organized.
+The Société environnementale de CDN (SOCENV), MultiCaf community cafeteria, and The Depot Community Food Centre are receiving funding of $52,500 to implement the temporary urban agriculture project, which will run until November 2019.
+The Société de verdissement du Montréal métropolitain (SOVERDI) received $30,250 for tree nursery activities on the site with volunteers, including the maintenance of trees to be planted in the borough and elsewhere in the city.
+Over the next three years, 600 trees will be planted.
 Finally, Miel Montréal received $28,759 to install two beehives, create bee-friendly landscaping, and run educational activities on beekeeping methods.
-In the fall, a greenhouse will be built, garlic will be planted, and volunteer work days are planned.
+In the fall, a greenhouse will be built, garlic will be planted, and tended to by volunteers.

 "Until the Hippodrome site becomes the green, mixed and inclusive neighbourhood that we want it to be, we are supporting the development of a sense of belonging and rootedness in the community," says Sue Montgomery, Borough Mayor.
 "I am very proud of these initiatives to help fight climate change and to promote biodiversity."